mikavilpas/yazi.nvim/README.md

       -- `grealpath` on OSX, (GNU) `realpath` otherwise resolve_relative_path_application = "",

       -- how to delete (close) a buffer.
-Defaults to `snacks.bufdelete` from -- https://github.com/folke/snacks.nvim, which maintains the window
+Defaults to a bundled version of -- `snacks.bufdelete`, copied from https://github.com/folke/snacks.nvim,
-      -- layout.
+      -- which maintains the window layout.
+See the `types.lua` file for more -- information for the available options.
-      bufdelete_implementation = "snacks-if-available",
+      bufdelete_implementation = "bundled-snacks",

       -- add an action to a file picker to copy the relative path to the -- selected file(s).
 The implementation is the same as for the